dkarter/dkarter/README.md

 ### 🚀 Leadership and Collaboration:

 As a Staff Engineer, I strive to drive technical vision, mentor budding engineers, and facilitate a culture of collaboration and open dialogue.
+Rather than simply focusing on my personal output, I see my role as a force multiplier – accelerating the productivity and growth of the entire team by sharing knowledge and enabling others to work more effectively.
 I enjoy working with diverse teams and believe that the best solutions emerge from the amalgamation of unique perspectives.

 ### 🔨 Building with Purpose: